 All international students (F-1 or J-1 visa holders and J-1 dependents) must have adequate health insurance while enrolled at the University of Southern Indiana.
-The University health insurance program offers comprehensive coverage designed for international students.
-You will be billed $1,518 for the cost of this program at the beginning of the academic year, for coverage from August to August.
-Exchange students and other students who will enroll for one semester only can purchase coverage for that period of time ($630 for fall or spring semester). * Estimated costs of USI’s health insurance program and minimum coverage requirements are subject to change.
+The University health insurance program offers comprehensive coverage designed for international students, at the affordable cost of $1,518 per year.
+This will provide health insurance coverage from August to August.
+Exchange students or other international students who only enroll for one semester can purchase coverage for that period of time ($630 for fall or spring semester). * Estimated costs of USI’s health insurance program and minimum coverage requirements are subject to change.

 The USI Student Health Center, located in the lower level of the Health Professions Building, Room 0091, provides many services, including: